Kotzly/GarfieldNightmares/experiments/README.md

 # GANN

   Youtuber Code Parade (HackerPoet) made exactly this in 2018.
-He made a hybrid GANN/Autoencoder.
+He made a [hybrid GANN/Autoencoder](https://github.com/HackerPoet/Avant-Garfield).
 His first experiments results are very similar to mine, but te GANN/Autoencoder got much better.
-Maybe I can use it as a goal and later modify his network.
+Maybe I can use it as a goal and later modify his network in [my fork](https://github.com/Kotzly/Avant-Garfield).
+Thanks Code Parade!

 # Experiments